RichardAth/Projects/BigIntCalculator/readme.txt

  The PARI function is very fast, although the algorithm used is a bit mind-blowing.
  A fast method to calculate R3 based on this has also been developed.
 (The original method is desparately slow for numbers of any significant size)

+ Now also uses Pari library to calculate the class number, Ramanujan's tau function, and Stirling numbers (first & second kind)